niklasries/AnnoFrog/README.md

     *   Globally hide/show specific person tracks to reduce clutter.
     *   Delete annotations for specific IDs and frame ranges.
 *   **Interactive Canvas:**
-    *   OpenGL-accelerated rendering for smooth zooming and pannign of the annotation display.
+    *   OpenGL-accelerated rendering for smooth zooming and panning of the annotation display.
     *   Context-sensitive cursors and status messages.
 *   **User Interface:**
     *   Organized layout with dedicated panels for AI, Interpolation, and Deletion tools.